-All loan applications are processed through a local branch of KBC Bank and the majority of these applications is approved at this level (85% approval rate in 2013).
+All loan applications are processed through a local branch of KBC Bank and the majority of these applications is approved at this level (85% approval rate in 2014).

 A loan application must be registered in an electronic registration system "KPD" (Kredieten Particuliere Doeleinden, translated as Retail purpose loans).
 The applicant must provide, with documentary evidence where necessary, information on the project, personal data (income, family situation, etc) as well as information on assets and liabilities.
+Since May 2015 this information is digitally stored.
 A financing scheme and the terms of the mortgage are agreed between the borrower and KBC Bank.
 The borrower certifies the accuracy of the information by signing the application form.
 Credit applications are completed at the local KBC Bank office level.